National Museum of Marine Biology and Aquarium: Overview

 Planning for the museum began in 1991, and the museum opened on 25 February 2000.
 In addition to the museum, the park surrounding the museum is an outdoor water park (the largest in Taiwan).

-The total area of the park is 96.81 ha, while the museum itself covers 35.81 ha.
-The museum has three main exhibits: Waters of Taiwan, Coral Kingdom Pavilion and World Waters Pavilion.
-The museum also has an 81 m underwater moving track, the largest underwater tunnel in Asia.
-The building also has several major divisions including the experiment center for aquatic life, public facilities, research facilities, maintenance facilities, an international conference center, and an academic research center.
+The total area of the park is 58.8 ha, of which the museum occupies 35.81 ha.
+The aquarium holds 24.14 million liters of seawater, including 15.53 million liters in exhibit tanks.
+About 600 species (12,000 individuals) are on display, while the off-exhibit husbandry and outdoor pools house approximately 160 species (30,000 individuals).
+The largest exhibit tank, the Main Coral tank, contains 4.07 million liters of seawater.

-In 2015, NMMBA was rated fourth best of its kind in Asia by TripAdvisor, receiving 4.5 out of 5 stars.
+The museum features three main exhibition areas, Waters of Taiwan, Coral Kingdom Pavilion, and World Waters Pavilion, as well as an 82.5-meter underwater tunnel with a moving walkway, one of the largest in Asia.
+Additional facilities include the experiment center for aquatic life, public facilities, research facilities, maintenance facilities, an international conference center, and an academic research center.

 Exhibitions

 The museum has three main exhibitions: